+March - September

+- Review this host guide - □ Select competition date(s) and venue(s).
+Make reservations and sign any necessary contracts. - Determine the storage location for competition equipment

+October - November

-Marc h - September Review this host guide Select competition date(s) and venue(s).
-Make reservations and sign any necessary contracts.
-Determine the storage location for competition equipment Octo ber - November 0 Receive and inventory equipment Determine number of judges and volunteers that will be needed Develop a plan to recruit judges and volunteers Determine head judge Submit Student Symposium Host Information Form to ASCE by October 30 (the link will be provided by ASCE) Receive host stipend check from AISC Dece mber - January 0 Submit inventory to AISC by December 1 using the SSBC Inventory Form Submit Student Symposium Head Judge and Safety Officer Information Form to ASCE by December 10 (the link will be provided by ASCE) Continue planning activities for venue logistics Coordinate with head judge to plan judges meeting and event logistics Recruit judges and competition volunteers 6-8 V Veeks Before Event 0 Finalize competition schedule and venue logistics Develop main competition and aesthetics layouts Finalize recruitment of judges and volunteers Send event details to judges, volunteers, and any sponsors who plan to attend the event Start developing event program
+- □ Receive and inventory equipment - Determine number of judges and volunteers that will be needed - Develop a plan to recruit judges and volunteers - Confirm head judge - □ Submit Student Symposium Host Information Form to ASCE by October 30 (the link will be provided by ASCE) - □ Receive host stipend check from AISC

+December - January

+- □ Submit inventory to AISC by December 1 - □ Submit head judge and safety officer information to ASCE (further instructions provided by ASCE) - Continue planning activities for venue logistics - □ Coordinate with head judge to plan judges' meeting and event logistics - □ Recruit judges and competition volunteers

+6-8 Weeks Before Event

+- □ Finalize competition schedule and venue logistics - Develop main competition and aesthetics layouts - □ Finalize recruitment of judges and volunteers - Send event details to judges, volunteers, and any sponsors who plan to attend the event - □ Start developing event program

-3-4 Weeks Before Event ☐ Finalize main competition layout ☐ Finalize aesthetics layout ☐ Finalize any instructions for competitors, such as unloading and loading ☐ Confirm all judges and volunteers, as well as any sponsors who plan to attend the event.
-Ensure that they have received event details and instructions. ☐ Finalize event program ☐ Develop plan for transporting all equipment to the venue ☐ Develop a plan for inventorying and packing equipment after competition.
+3-4 Weeks Before Event

+- □ Finalize main competition layout - □ Finalize aesthetics layout - □ Finalize any instructions for competitors, such as unloading and loading - □ Confirm all judges and volunteers, as well as any sponsors who plan to attend the event.
+Ensure that they have received event details and instructions. - □ Finalize event program - Develop plan for transporting all equipment to the venue - Develop a plan for inventorying and packing equipment after competition.
 Order any necessary materials.

-2-3 Weeks Before Event ☐ Inventory and test equipment at least two weeks before the regional competition.
-Review the equipment for a final time to ensure that no items have been damaged or gone missing while in storage. ☐ Receive awards plaques from AISC Check awards plagues for any damage during shipping ☐ Collect cost estimate from teams ☐ Download the scoresheet from aisc.org/ssbc and review the user's guide Print judging data forms from the scoresheet After the Event ■ Submit competition scoresheet to AISC ☐ Thank judges, volunteers, and sponsors ☐ Transfer equipment to next year's host.
+2-3 Weeks Before Event

+- □ Inventory and test equipment at least two weeks before the regional competition.
+Review the equipment for a final time to ensure that no items have been damaged or gone missing while in storage. - □ Receive awards plaques from AISC - □ Check awards plaques for any damage during shipping - Collect cost estimate from teams - Download the scoresheet from aisc.org/ssbc and review the user's guide - Print judging data forms from the scoresheet

+After the Event

+- Submit competition scoresheet to AISC

+- □ Thank judges, volunteers, and sponsors

+- Transfer equipment to next year's host.
 Assist with inventory and packaging as needed.